Semi-Popular Matchings and Copeland Winners: Missing proofs from Section

 \subsection{Proof of Lemma~\ref{lem:10}}

-\lemmaFe* \begin{proof} We prove this lemma for the matching $F_e$.
+\begin{proof} We prove this lemma for the matching $F_e$.
 The proof for the matching $L_e$ is totally analogous.
 Let us first fix the edges $(c_e,d_e), (c'_e,d'_e), (v_e,v'_e), (w_e,w'_e)$ and see what matchings that contain these 4 edges tie with $F_e$.
-There are 4 such matchings and the remaining edges in these matchings are:
+There are 4 such matchings and the remaining edges in these matchings are the following four possibilities: